chenhi/aiml-exercises/README.md

 * Have an interface for testing and tweaking the models using spontaneously created data.

 game_learner:
-* Write some general classes for training an AI to play games.
+* Write some general classes for training an AI to play games using Q learning. (done)
 * Train an AI to play tic-tac-toe using Q learning.
-* Train an AI to play No Thanks! using deep Q learning.
-* Train an AI to play Connect 4 using deep Q learning.
++ Train an AI to play Connect 4 using deep Q learning.
-* Do the same but with Monte Carlo search trees.
++ Do the same but with Monte Carlo search trees.

 tensor_puzzles: